Qompa-Fi/react-native-challenge/README.md

 ## Delivery

-When you are done, submit a Pull Request and leaving your full name in the comment/description section
+When you are done, submit a Pull Request and leaving your full name in the comment/description section If you used environment variables, send them by email

 ## Evaluation Criteria